 Figure 1 – Global temperature map from modeled climate change scenarios.
 Source NASA

 Climate change is the change in weather conditions over a period of 30 years of more.
 Our planet’s climate has changed throughout history, with ice ages and periods of warming, though never as quickly as it is changing now.
-The rate of climate change has significantly increased and although on average the climate is warming, the increase in temperature brings with it an increase in extreme weather conditions.
-Additionally, sea levels are rising more quickly than ever as seawater volume expands and ice caps melt.
+The rate of climate change has significantly increased which means that on average the climate is warming more quickly than ever before.
+The increase in temperature brings with it an increase in extreme weather conditions, including wildfires, heat waves and storms.
+Additionally, the increase in average global heat is causing sea levels to rise exceedingly fast as seawater volume expands and ice caps melt.

 Human activity has greatly accelerated the rate of warming across the planet, with scientific evidence clearly demonstrating the link between global temperature increase and human generated greenhouse gas emissions.
 We have already experienced a rise in average global temperature of around 1°C since the pre-industrial period (1) with Australia’s temperature increasing more than 1°C since 1910 (2).
 Greenhouse gas emissions come from many sources, but the biggest sources in Australia are burning fossil fuels, farming animals and clearing land (3).

 Figure 2 Evidence that the atmospheric CO2 increased since the industrial revolution.
 Source NASA.

 Projected local climate change impacts for the Sydney region (4) include:

 - Maximum temperatures increases of up to 1.0°C by 2030 and up to 2.5°C by 2070.
 Minimum temperatures increases of up to 0.8°C by 2030 and up to 2.5°C by 2070.

 - Increased number of hot days (>35°C).
 On average, the region will experience an additional four hot days by 2030 and eleven more hot days by 2070.